felixheck/laabr/README.md

 ---

 ## Introduction
 **laabr** is a well-formatted [pino ⇗](https://github.com/pinojs/pino) logger for [hapi.js ⇗](https://github.com/hapijs/hapi) which is based on the plugin [hapi-pino ⇗](https://github.com/pinojs/hapi-pino).
 It enables optionally to log in JSON for easy post-processing.
 It listens to various [hapi.js events ⇗](docs/tokens-formats-presets.md#formats) and logs in a well-formatted manner.
 Therefor it is possible to define custom formats alike the [morgan ⇗](https://github.com/expressjs/morgan) ones or make use of available presets.
-Additionally it enables to define own tokens which could be used in custom formats. *laabr* is the Swabian translation for *talking*.
+Additionally it enables to define own tokens which could be used in custom formats.
+Finally the plugin provides well integrated correlation identifiers based on the module [correlation-id ⇗](https://github.com/toboid/correlation-id).

-This plugin is implemented in ECMAScript 6 without any transpilers like `babel`.<br>
+This plugin is implemented in ECMAScript 6 without any transpilers like `babel`.<br/>
-Additionally `standard` and `ava` are used to grant a high quality implementation.
+Additionally `standard` and `ava` are used to grant a high quality implementation.<br/>
+*laabr* is the Swabian translation for *talking*.

 #### `laabr` vs. `hapi-pino`
 First of all `laabr` extends the `hapi-pino` plugin.
 So it is possible to use `laabr` in an almost identical manner like `hapi-pino`.
 This plugin provides further features which probably decelerates the logging a bit, but it should be faster than the alternatives anyway.
 The following features are provided: